pyros2097/pine/README.md

 3. Defacto JS Library Simulacra.js for rendering to web,desktop,mobile (Ex: GWT) using structs/classes mapped to html templates
 4. Defacto Flexbox with css for layouting for GUI components (facebook-css implementation)

-## Type System
-0. None
-1. Dec64 -> includes all math function no need to math package and convert to u16,u32
-2. String -> includes all string functions including regex
-3. Array
-4. Map
-5. Class -> Includes enums/FSM
-6. Primitives ->
-7. Type alias -> Unions
-8. Attributes
-9. JSON support

 Maybe primitves Number, String map should be lowercase like num, string, map, list, none.

 ## Streams
 A major part in std lib.
 All long operations must use streams.
 Need to improve error handling and sync streams. highlanderjs.
 Concurrent Streams.
 Streams are good for functional programming and channels and async and gui single event loop.
 Runtime use epoll or coroutines or MIO like event mechanism.
 Functional

-## Generators (Maybe not needed)
-Use them for default async behavior or await or make the language follow nodejs style callback support but the language encapsulates this with syntax like iced coffeescript or livescript

-Reduce Capital Letters (unlike go)
-Reduce using Shift Key

 Grammar (Taken from pony)
 ```antlr